-Studies in English and other foreign languages (German, French, Russian) are subject to tuition fees.
-The tuition fees range from € 0 (some PhD programmes) to € 14,000 per year, depending on the faculty and study programme.
-A complete overview of the annual tuition fees for individual study programmes is available on the links below.
+Studies in English and other foreign languages (German, French or Russian) are subject to tuition fees; these range from EUR 1,020 up to EUR 24,330 per year, depending on the faculty and study programme.
+The tuition fee median is EUR 6,000.
+Check the catalogue of study programmes for the particular fees.

 Studies in Czech are free of charge.
 A tuition fee is charged only if the student exceeds the standard length of study by more than one year.
 Example: The standard length of study for a Master's degree in General Medicine is 6 years.
 Students may study for 7 years (6+1) for free.
 If they do not complete their studies by the end of the 7th year, they will have to pay a certain amount upon entering their 8th year.
 The same principle applies to our Bachelor's (3+1) and follow-up Master's (aka post-Bachelor's; 2+1) studies.